LearnYouSomeComputer/Tools-For-Programming/03-Git-Basics.md

 [^experimental]: Maybe you're rewriting a function, and you don't know if it'll work.
 It's convenient to take a snapshot, so that if things go bad, you can always revert back to a working state.
 [^services]: GitLab, GitHub, BitBucket, etc.
 [^garbage]: Such as "asdf", "stuff", "work", or "finished the lab".
+[^half-closed]: Maybe just half-closed this time.
+[^emerge]: It's as though they were laying there in the grass the whole time.
+So weird.
+[^tony-robins]: You later realize that the muse was just Tony Robbins getting you super amped about everything.
+[^Primer]: Although you should *absolutely* see it if you haven't.
+Who doesn't love a good indie time travel movie?
+[^assume1]: I assume.
+[^assume2]: I reckon.
+[^given]: That's a given.